LinuxUser255/LinkedIn_Apply/README.md

 **Other**
 - [x] Fix specified HTML element discovery issues
 - [x] ~~Chromium not woking properly with Linux~~
-- [ ] More robustness of the bot for different fields
+- [x] More robustness of the bot for different fields
-- [ ] Add support to other major job seeking websites (Glassdoor, AngelCo, Greenhouse,
+- [ ] Much later, maybe add support to other major job seeking websites (Glassdoor, AngelCo, Greenhouse,
 - [ ] Possibly need?
 Evade Anti-Bot detection
-- [ ] If necessary, Maybe retrieve and use session cookies from the browser?

 <br>